andreaba0/swiper-button/README.md

 ```JAVASCRIPT
 onFailReset: true //default is false
 ```
-if this property is set to true, when the user swipe to the end, the swiperbar will be resetted after the onSuccess function.
+if this property is set to true, when the user swipe to the end, the swiperbar will be resetted after the onSuccess/onFail function.
 <br>

 2.